wghile/PS-Module2Project/README.md

 -Improve the display of performers on the homepage..
 I'd like to have 3 performers displayed at a time and have the buttons be used to bring 1 performer in to view and the other 2 would be half-hidden.

--Create a psuedo checkout page that is linked from the Result component when the user clicks 'Buy Tickets' to the Purchase component.

 -Limit results to music festivals (I noticed sports events, comedy shows, etc come up)

 ## Resources: